 PMP Vs Six Sigma, an Overview

 PMP versus Six Sigma is not just a comparison between business management philosophies.
 Instead, PMP and Six Sigma are different certifications, each training people to be able to achieve different goals.
-Yet their skills are sometimes complimentary, and they may work with each other in a variety of areas.
+Yet the skill sets they represent are often complementary.

 What Is PMP?

 PMP is the Project Management Professional certification.
 It is a certification awarded by the Project Management Institute.
 PMP has more than forty processes for successfully implementing and completing projects.

 Six Sigma is, broadly speaking, a quality improvement initiative that seeks to reduce defects to as low a number as possible and financially feasible.
 Six Sigma certifications range from white belts and yellow belts that teach the basics of statistical process control and data capture to Six Sigma Black Belts who identify root causes of defects, determine the best way to eliminate them, and then manage the project intended to do so.

 Both Six Sigma and PMP have 5 stage lifecycles.
 In PMP, the lifecycle is initiate, plan, execute, “monitor and control” and close.
 In Six Sigma, the standard lifecycle steps are define, measure, analyze, improve and control.

 The PMP methodology is intended to improve the project success rate regardless of the type of project.
 Six Sigma is intended to eliminate defects.
 Six Sigma, in combination with “lean” principles, tries to eliminate waste while improving quality.

 PMP is better for defined projects whether you’re building a building or planning a marketing campaign.
 Six Sigma leaders may work permanently in a department like quality control, quality assurance, production planning or for a particular facility, continually monitoring operations and dealing with whatever quality issues arise.